KittyCAD/modeling-app/README.md

 ### Mapping CI CD jobs to local commands

-When you see the CI CD fail on jobs you may wonder three things do I have a bug in my code?
-Is the test flaky?
-Is there a bug in `main**?
+When you see the CI CD fail on jobs you may wonder three things
+- Do I have a bug in my code?
+- Is the test flaky?
+- Is there a bug in `main`?

 To answer these questions the following commands will give you confidence to locate the issue.

 #### Static Analysis